Eric Saindon

-Eric Saindon (born December 5, 1970) is an American visual effects supervisor for movies, including Avatar: The Way of Water, The Green Knight, Pete's Dragon, The Hobbit trilogy (2012–2014), Avatar, Alita: Battle Angel, Night at the Museum, X-Men: The Last Stand and worked on others such as, King Kong, I, Robot, The Lord of the Rings: The Return of the King, The Lord of the Rings: The Two Towers, The Lord of the Rings: The Fellowship of the Ring.
-Over 10 Academy Awards have been given to movies he has been a part of, with 3 Oscar and BAFTA nominations himself.
+Eric Saindon (born December 5, 1970) is an American visual effects supervisor for movies, including Avatar: Fire and Ash, Avatar: The Way of Water, The Green Knight, Pete's Dragon, The Hobbit trilogy (2012–2014), Avatar, Alita: Battle Angel, Night at the Museum, X-Men: The Last Stand and worked on others such as, King Kong, I, Robot, The Lord of the Rings: The Return of the King, The Lord of the Rings: The Two Towers, The Lord of the Rings: The Fellowship of the Ring.
+He has won 2 Oscars and 2 BAFTAs himself.
 He lives in Wellington, New Zealand.